justunsix/olympic-app/README.md

 # occurs, it may mean the username is taken or password is not complex enough.
 # Choose a different username and more complex password

-# Get and set a new remote and get the URL
+# Get new remote git URL
 az webapp deployment source config-local-git --name olympic-cards

-# Use URL at the end
+# Add remote URL to git repo
 git remote add azure https://username12342345236@olympic-app.scm.azurewebsites.net/olympic-app.git

+# Unix
+# url=$(az webapp deployment source config-local-git --name olympic-cards --resource-group myResourceGroup --query url --output tsv)
+# git remote add azure $url

 # Push you code to Azure and enter your password when asked.
-Instead of 'main', you may want to choose your branch to push to Azure
+# Instead of 'main', you may want to choose your branch to push to Azure.
+# master is required after your local branch to ensure it pushes to the branch read for Azure deployment
-git push azure main
+git push azure main:master

 # View (tail) logs
 az webapp log tail --name olympic-cards